mozilla/extension-workshop/src/content/documentation/develop/web-ext-command-reference.md

 #### `--amo-metadata`

-The path to a JSON file containing an object with metadata to be passed to the add-on submission API (e.g., `categories`; `license`), but any [supported JSON metadata](https://addons-server.readthedocs.io/en/latest/topics/api/addons.html) can be supplied.
-Typically, this is used to submit the metadata required for the first version of an extension listed on AMO.
+The path to a JSON file containing an object with metadata for the extension's [addons.mozilla.org](https://addons.mozilla.org) (AMO) listing.

+Metadata is required for the first version of an extension listed on AMO.
+This metadata can include any of the properties of the [addons.mozilla.org add-on API Create request JSON object](https://mozilla.github.io/addons-server/topics/api/addons.html#create).
+However, the`"categories"` and `"summary"` properties must be provided.

+When publishing an extension update metadata isn't required.
+However, any of the properties of the [addons.mozilla.org add-on API Version Create request JSON object](https://mozilla.github.io/addons-server/topics/api/addons.html#version-create) can be provided.

 Environment variable: `$WEB_AMO_METADATA`
 </section>